InSeong-So/IT-Note/chapter04.5-프레임워크/react.md

   import React from 'react'
   import styled from 'styled-components'

-  // Create a <Title> component that renders an <h1> which is centered, red and sized at 1.5em const Title = styled.h1`
+  const Title = styled.h1`
     font-size: 1.5em;
     text-align: center;
     color: palevioletred;
   `

-  // Create a <Wrapper> component that renders a <section> with some padding and a papayawhip background const Wrapper = styled.section`
+  const Wrapper = styled.section`
     padding: 4em;
     background: papayawhip;